 Amanda Catherine Cotham

-The Life Summary of Amanda Catherine
+Brief Life History of Amanda Catherine

 When Amanda Catherine Cotham was born on 24 November 1854, in Hickman, Tennessee, United States, her father, James Cotham, was 34 and her mother, Susanah Sparks, was 28.
-She married Rufus Tinsley Knight in 1875, in Humphreys, Tennessee, United States.
+She married Rev Rufus Tinsley Knight on 4 November 1875, in Humphreys, Tennessee, United States.
 They were the parents of at least 7 sons and 3 daughters.
 She lived in Tennessee, United States in 1870 and Civil District 1, Humphreys, Tennessee, United States in 1880.
 She died on 2 October 1896, in Humphreys, Tennessee, United States, at the age of 41, and was buried in Humphreys, Tennessee, United States.

 Photos and Memories (1)